raiden-network/spec/monitoring_service.rst

 Overview
 ========

-Monitoring services watch open payment channels when the user is not online.
-In case one channel partner closes a channel while the counterparty is offline (or doesn’t react for 80% of the settlement timeout after close has been called), the monitoring service sends the latest balance proof to the channel smart contract and thus ensures correct settlement of the channel.
+Monitoring services (MS) watch open payment channels when the user is not online.
+In case one channel partner closes a channel while the counterparty is offline or does not react itself, the Monitoring Service sends the latest balance proof to the ``TokenNetwork`` contract and thus ensures correct settlement of the channel.

-To do this a Monitoring Service (MS) listens to :ref:`Monitor Requests <Monitor Request>` in a public Matrix room.
+To do this a Monitoring Service listens to :ref:`Monitor Requests <Monitor Request>` in a public Matrix room.
 An MR is accompanied by a reward for acting on it.
 Based on this reward, the MS can decide to monitor a channel and store the corresponding MRs.

-Whenever a channel is closed by calling ``closeChannel`` and if the client did not react itself, the MS will call ``updateNonClosingBalanceProof`` with the submitted MR on behalf of its client.
-For that action then MS can then claim the reward from the :ref:`Monitoring Service contract <MonitoringServiceContract>`.
+Whenever a channel is closed by calling ``closeChannel`` and if the client did not react itself, the MS will call ``MonitoringServiceContract.monitor(...)`` with the submitted MR on behalf of its client.
+For that action the MS can then claim the reward.
+For more information see the documentation of the :ref:`Monitoring Service contract <MonitoringServiceContract>`.

 Information Flow
 ================